Coliseum Seat Sale: New Dates

 The City hosts two public workshops to review ideas submitted during the public call.
 Participants review idea themes and propose potential combinations that might work to inform the creation of redevelopment scenarios.

-A summary of ideas and themes from the open call is presented to Urban Planning Committee.
+A summary of ideas and themes from the open call is presented to.

 During the open call for Big Ideas for the Edmonton Exhibition Lands, the City receives 104 submissions from Edmontonians and stakeholders via web portal, Requests for Expressions of Interest and unsolicited proposals.